-Chapter 4 of this Guide to Google Adwords is about the keywords tab.
+Chapter 4 of this Guide to Google Ads is about the keywords tab.
 This is a very important chapter as you will be spending a fair amount of time here when optimising your campaign.

 The keywords on this page are displayed in different ways depending on the match type of the keyword.
 The various match types are: